Why everyone in a blended family needs to let go of "should"

 Maybe you thought your courtship should include tons of candlelit dinners and romance and getaway vacations?
 Ummm NOPE—not if you're dating someone with kids, where your smoochy grownup time is severely limited and your partnership is inextricably linked with your relationship to your partner's kids.

-Or you might think—like I did for many frustrating years—that you’re not a “real” family unless you eat dinners together, or that the kids need a regular chore list, or that you need to celebrate at least SOME of the major holidays together.
+Or you might think—like I did for many frustrating years—that a blended family isn't a "real" family because you don't do "normal" family things.
+A "normal" family eats dinners together, or the kids have a regular chore list, or you've gotta celebrate at least SOME of the major holidays together.
+Right?

 Turns out, not so much.
 For us, we actually felt less like a "real" family when we were on a 50/50 custody schedule with my SD (but still embroiled in super high conflict all the time) compared to 80/20 long-distance custody (but enjoying relative peace during the 4 or so times a year we did get to spend together).